 HeliValue$ defines the Net Orderly Liquidation Value (NOLV) as the estimated net amount after sales expenses (brokerage fee, insurance, time value of money) that the inventory would bring in a liquidation sale, given a reasonable amount of time to find a purchaser, but where the seller is compelled to sell on an “as-is, where-is” basis.

 The Appraisal Report consists of the premise of value, approaches to value, appraisal results, appraisal certification, and more.
 The calculation worksheet and Blue Book page is attached to and made part of each report.
 If it is an onsite verification, the supporting documents from the onsite representative are attached.
 All reports that HeliValue$ creates are USPAP compliant.
 The report length will vary depending on the number of helicopters being appraised.

 Our methodology considers the three approaches to value, Income, Sales Comparison, and Cost.
-The income approach is a method whereby the net present income streams for the subject asset are capitalized to provide a value.
+The income approach measures the present value of monetary benefits anticipated to be derived in the future from asset ownership with an identifiable income stream.
 The sales comparison approach utilizes sales, pending contracts, offers and the like of comparable assets to determine the mainstream market resale parameters.
 The cost approach derives a current value from the Replacement Cost New (RCN) by subtracting all forms of depreciation.
 The appraiser determines the most appropriate approach and provides an explanation in the appraisal report.

-Past invoices are available in the Orders/Invoices tab of the dashboard.
-To get there, click your name in the upper right, chose account, chose orders/invoices from the left menu.
+Past invoices are available thru your user dashboard.
+To get there, click your name in the upper right, chose account, click on the orders/invoices tab.